-Symbolism in John Maxwell Coetzee’s “Disgrace”
+Symbolism of Masculinity in John Maxwell Coetzee’s “Disgrace”

 The issue of social isolation and ostracism has been explored extensively in literature, yet it shines through especially vividly in Coetzee’s award-winning Disgrace (Poyner 1).
 Among the characteristics that make the message of the novel especially poignant, one must mention the fact that Coetzee manages to incorporate the political and social aspects of the environment in which he places his characters, therefore, making the personal drama thereof intertwine with the social and political conflict, thus, providing a sad yet profound commentary on the human nature.
 While Coetzee uses an array of stylistic devices to stress the importance of his message, it is symbolism that shines through as the author mentions the image of Lord Byron as the smooth talker and the one of the dogs as the representation of a low social status that makes the idea expressed by the author all the more meaningful.